Fir Park has been Motherwell’s home for over 100 years. The club moved to the ground in 1895, having previously played at Dalziel Park.

 In November 2016, the club renamed the stand again, christening it the John Hunter Stand after the club’s legendary former league winning manager.

-The South Stand is the largest of the four stands at the ground, with a seated capacity of 4,500.
+The Tommy McLean Stand is the largest of the four stands at the ground, with a seated capacity of 4,500.
 It normally houses the away support, however it is used for home supporters on some occasions.

 It also has a row of corporate boxes running along between the two tiers, as well a gymnasium and warm up area built underneath.

 In November 2021, the club renamed the stand after legendary former manager Tommy McLean, whose success in winning the Scottish Cup in 1991 and securing our record transfer helped finance the stand’s construction.